 Exhaust emissions are controlled by engine design.
 An electronic fuel injection (EFI) system controls fuel delivery.
 The engine and EFI components are set at the factory for optimal performance and are not adjustable.

-The vehicle compliance labels can be found on the frame tubing of the vehicle.
+The emissions label is located on the right rear frame tubing of the vehicle.